StareInTheAir/dldu-points/BUILD.md

 # Build instructions

-These instructions will let you build dldu-points yourself, if you want to host it yourself.
+These instructions will help you build dldu-points, if you want to host it yourself.

 ## API key